aura-nw/docs/docs/product/aura-safe/safemanagement/create_a_new_safe.md

 ## Step 2: Name your safe

 Be aware that this name is only stored locally on your browser’s cache.
 You will have to name it again when you add the safe on other browsers/devices.
-Click “Continue” to proceed to next step.
+Click “Continue” to proceed to the next step.
 ![Create a new Safe](/img/aurasafe/create_a_new_safe_3.png)

 ## Step 3: Owners and Confirmation